Active Substance: insulin aspart

-The active substance in NovoRapid, insulin aspart, is produced by a method known as ‘recombinant DNA technology’: it is made by a yeast that has received a gene (DNA), which makes it able to produce insulin aspart.
+The active substance in NovoRapid, insulin aspart, is produced by a method known as ‘recombinant DNA technology’: it is made by yeast cells into which a gene (DNA) has been introduced that makes them able to produce insulin aspart.

 How has NovoRapid been studied?

 NovoRapid has been studied in two studies involving 1,954 patients with type 1 diabetes (when the pancreas cannot produce insulin) and in one study involving 182 patients with type 2 diabetes (when the body is unable to use insulin effectively).
 The studies compared NovoRapid with human insulin by measuring the level of a substance in the blood called glycosylated haemoglobin (HbA1c), which gives an indication of how well the blood glucose is controlled.
 The safety of NovoRapid has also been compared with that of human insulin in two studies involving 349 pregnancies in women with type 1 or gestational diabetes (diabetes caused by pregnancy).
 NovoRapid has not been studied in children below two years of age.

 What benefit has NovoRapid shown during the studies?

 NovoRapid gave almost identical results to human insulin.
 In the two studies in type 1 diabetes, NovoRapid reduced HbA1c levels by 0.12% and by 0.15% more than human insulin did after six months.
 NovoRapid had the same safety profile as human insulin when used during pregnancy.

 The most common side effect with NovoRapid (seen in between 1 and 10 patients in 100) is hypoglycaemia (low blood glucose levels).
 For the full list of all side effects reported with NovoRapid, see the package leaflet.